-Prerequisite: BSBA majors.
+Prerequisite: BSBA or Global Commerce and Culture majors.

 This course introduces students to relationship selling and sales management from an ethical perspective.
 It prepares students to intentionally develop and manage ethical business-to-business and direct-to-customer relationships through effective internal and external communication, collaboration, organizational culture assessment, change management, and identify and address conflict.
 The focus of the course is to help students develop skills and use techniques to understand and value behaviors of individuals and groups in competitive as well as collaborative situations.